AKROGIS/USGS-Topo-Processing/Initial_Process_Instructions.md

 that required special consideration because they did not match the norm, or were incorrectly described by USGS.

-*Python scripts mentioned in this document can be found in the commit history of the Tools folder.**
+**Python scripts mentioned in this document can be found in the commit history of the Tools folder (see tag v1.0 - November 2020).**

 ## Current Topos (1:25k maps)